Skip to main content

 How to Get Featured in Google AI Overviews (2026 Guide)

 Google AI Overviews now appear on the majority of US search queries.
-These AI-generated answers sit above all organic results — which means if you're not optimized for them, you're invisible for a growing number of searches.
+These AI-generated answers sit above all organic results.
+Sites that are not optimized for them are invisible for a growing number of searches.

 In this guide, you'll learn exactly what Google AI Overviews are, how they choose which sources to cite, and the specific optimizations that increase your chances of being featured.